 - honey- just a few teaspoons to drizzle over the berries.
 You could swap this for maple syrup, nut butter or even just leave it out.

 That’s it!
 4 super simple ingredients, no pre-cooking, simply dividing them between four containers.
 You can have this prepped in 10 minutes flat. <– how amazing is that!?

 Tell me more about that glass bento box!

-I have been absolutely loving my 3-compartment glass containers lately and they are absolutely perfect for these english muffin breakfast boxes.
+I have been absolutely loving my 3-compartment glass containers lately and they are absolutely perfect for these breakfast bentos.

 Thanks to the compartments, we can keep our cottage cheese separate from berries (which spoil quicker if they are wet) and english muffins (which would get soggy).